The Real Cost of Technical Debt (And How to Fix It)

 This is technical debt, and it is costing you more than you think.

-I have worked with over 50 SaaS companies, and the pattern is always the same: technical debt starts small, compounds invisibly, then suddenly becomes the only thing your engineering team can talk about.
-By the time leadership notices, deployment speed has dropped by 60%, incidents have tripled, and your best engineers are updating their LinkedIn profiles.
+I have worked with dozens of SaaS companies, and the pattern is always the same: technical debt starts small, compounds invisibly, then suddenly becomes the only thing your engineering team can talk about.
+By the time leadership notices, deployment speed has dropped sharply, incidents have multiplied, and your best engineers are updating their LinkedIn profiles.

 The good news?
 Technical debt is measurable, manageable, and fixable—if you approach it systematically.